Rare Bear

-Rare Bear is a highly modified Grumman F8F Bearcat that dominated the Reno Air Races for decades.
+Rare Bear is a highly modified Grumman F8F Bearcat that saw major success at the Reno Air Races over multiple decades.

 History

 The Bearcat that became Rare Bear was a severely damaged wreck when discovered by Lyle Shelton in 1969.
-It had been abandoned next to a runway on Porter County Regional Airport in Valparaiso, Indiana after it crashed there from a throttle-on torque roll in 1962.
+It had been abandoned next to a runway on Porter County Regional Airport in Valparaiso, Indiana, after it crashed there from a throttle-on torque roll in 1962.
 The airplane had been stripped by parts hunters, so Shelton found a fuselage, wing center section, landing gear and a right wing panel, but little else.
-Shelton bought the wreck and had the pieces trucked to Orange County, California and restoration began.
-One of the major modifications made during the rebuild involved installing a more powerful Wright R-3350 (from a Douglas Skyraider) in place of the Pratt & Whitney R-2800 engine that is standard for a Bearcat.
-A Douglas DC-7 propeller and cowl were used and Shelton bought the landing gear fairings and doors from the wreck of Bob Kucera's Bearcat.
+Shelton bought the wreck and had the pieces trucked to Orange County, California, and restoration began.
+One of the major modifications made during the rebuild involved installing the engine and propeller from a Douglas Skyraider - its Wright R-3350 was a more powerful engine than the Pratt & Whitney R-2800 the airframe was designed to fly, and did.
+A Douglas DC-7 cowl was used, and Shelton bought the landing gear fairings and doors from the wreck of Bob Kucera's Bearcat.
 Bill Fornoff loaned him a left wing panel and Gunter Balz supplied a rudder.
 The windshield and canopy were supplied by Edward T. Maloney.
 The rebuild was finished with the first flight on 13 September 1969.

 Racing career

-Just a week after its first flight, the Bearcat appeared in its first National Championship Reno Air Race, sporting the name "Able Cat", where it finished a respectable 5th in the Unlimited Class, despite the lack of preparatory and flight test time.
+Just a week after its first flight, the Bearcat appeared in its first national championship Reno Air Race, sporting the name "Able Cat", where it finished a respectable 5th in the Unlimited Class, despite the lack of preparatory and flight test time.
 From 1969 to 1975, Lyle Shelton raced the aircraft (named "Phoenix I" from 1971 on) every year at the Reno Air Races, as well as air races in Mojave, California, San Diego, California, Miami, Florida and Cape May, New Jersey.
 In this period, he scored five victories.
 During the 1976 air race in Mojave California, Shelton experienced an engine failure and had to perform a belly landing.

 The aircraft was not raced again until 1980, when it was renamed "Rare Bear".
 From 1980 until present day, Rare Bear has scored eleven more victories in the Unlimited Class.
 A three-blade propeller, consisting of blades from a Lockheed P-3 Orion propeller, in a Lockheed Constellation hub, was fitted to the aircraft in 1988.
-After back-to-back testing in 2004, a switch was made back to the Aeroproducts four-bladed propeller.
+After back-to-back testing in 2004, a switch was made back to the Skyraider's Aeroproducts-manufactured four-bladed propeller.

 In late 2006 both the plane and the team were sold to Rod Lewis for just under $2 million.
 Recent accomplishments include finishing the Reno Air Races in 2004 and 2005 with the gold medal in the unlimited gold race.
 The pilot for those two championships was John Penney.
 In 2006 the Rare Bear was piloted by Ron Buccarelli.

 For the 2007 Reno Air Races, Rare Bear appeared in a new paint scheme (burgundy fuselage, white wings, gold tail).
 It was piloted by John Penney, who flew it to victory in the Unlimited Class Gold Race.